ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 The end result can be summarized as follows:

-- The classifier is able to detect both the white & black car very good.
+- The classifier is able to detect both the white & black car very good in individual frames.
-- The classifier does detect a significant amount of false positives, and the heatmap thresholding over several frames filters is very important to get rid of those.
+- The classifier does detect a fair amount of false positives, sometimes with high confidence.
+- An elaborate heatmap thresholding over 14-17 frames was needed to eliminate the false positives while keeping the true positives.

 Even though it works well for this video, there is definitely a lot of room for improvement.
-I feel there are way too many false positives and rely too heavily on heatmap thresholding which is brittle.
+I feel there are way too many false positives and rely too heavily on an elaborate heatmap thresholding which is brittle.
 I do not expect the current logic to work well on other cases without having to do significant work in fine-tuning the classifier and the thresholding.

 Concretely, to improve it, I would focus on: